top of page

-In project management, float also known as "slack" refers to the amount of time a task can be delayed without causing a delay to subsequent tasks or the overall project completion date.
-Understanding and managing float is critical for maintaining project schedules and ensuring timely delivery.
+In project management, float, often referred to as "slack," is the amount of time a task or activity can be delayed without causing a delay to subsequent tasks or affecting the overall project completion date.
+Properly understanding and managing float is essential for maintaining project schedules, avoiding bottlenecks, and ensuring that projects are delivered on time and within scope.

 Types of Float